Intimate Weddings and Elopements in New Orleans

 Split Location Weddings

-Under normal circumstances, it's not uncommon for a couple to have an elopement or intimate wedding here in New Orleans, and then celebrate with a full reception a few weeks later with a larger number of guests back home.
+It's not uncommon for a couple to have an elopement or intimate wedding here in New Orleans, and then celebrate with a full reception a few weeks later with a larger number of guests back home.
 Or, in some cases, the opposite, with a small ceremony elsewhere (either near home, or some other destination), and the big reception taking place here.